SuReLI/llrl/README.md

 From there, you can run the script using the embedded python version.

+TODO update this section.
+New

+    source activate myvenv

 ## Experiments

 To run the experiments of the Lipschitz Lifelong Reinforcement Learning paper, go to the experiments repository and run the following scripts: